replicatedhq/help-center/content/guides/ship-with-docker-swarm/automate.md

 <p align="center"><img src="/images/guides/swarm/REPLICATED_API_TOKEN.png" width=600></img></p>

-Ensure the token has the appropriate "Write" access in the selected [RBAC policy](https://vendor.replicated.com/team/policies) or you'll be unable create new releases.
+Ensure the token has the appropriate "Write" access in the selected [RBAC policy](https://vendor.replicated.com/team/policies) selected for the token or you'll be unable create new releases.
 Once you have the values, set them in your environment.

 ```sh